National Board of Review

 The National Board of Review of Motion Pictures is a non-profit organization of New York City area film enthusiasts.
-Its awards, which are announced in early December, are considered an early harbinger of the film awards season that culminates in the Academy Awards.
+Its awards, which are announced in early December, are considered the first major harbinger of the film awards season that culminates in the Academy Awards.

 Origins

-The organization which is now a private organization of film enthusiasts has its roots in 1909 when Charles Sprague Smith and others formed the New York Board of Motion Picture Censorship to make recommendations to the Mayor's office concerning controversial films.
+The organization, which is now a private organization of film enthusiasts, has its roots in 1909 when Charles Sprague Smith and others formed the New York Board of Motion Picture Censorship to make recommendations to the Mayor's office concerning controversial films.
 It quickly became known as the National Board of Motion Picture Censorship.
 In an effort to avoid government censorship of films, the National Board became the unofficial clearinghouse for new movies.
 The Board's stated purpose was to endorse films of merit and champion the new "art of the people", which was transforming America's cultural life.
 In March 1916 the Board changed its name to the National Board of Review of Motion Pictures to avoid the controversial word "censorship".

 Producers submitted their films to the board before making release prints; they agreed to cut any footage that the board found objectionable, up to and including destroying the entire film.
 Thousands of films carried the legend "Passed by the National Board of Review" in their main titles from 1916 into the 1950s, when the board began to lose financial support, partly due to the NBR being overshadowed by the MPAA regarding film censorship.

 In 1930, the NBR was the first group to choose the 10 best English-language movies of the year and the best foreign films, and is still the first critical body to announce its annual awards.
 In 1936 executive secretary Wilton A. Barrett explained the Board's workings:The National Board is opposed to legal censorship regarding all forms of the motion picture...It believes that far more constructive ...is the method of selecting the better pictures, publishing descriptive, classified lists of them and building up audiences and support for them through the work of community groups...